 Nothing attracts more opinion than pregnancy.
-All of a sudden everybody is an expert on your health and welfare and that extends to pet ownership.
-Every year a huge number of cats are surrendered to shelters because a new baby is on the way or has arrived and the parents worry about the risk the cat poses to the child.
-Most shelters are desperately overworked and underfunded and this just adds to their burden.
+All of a sudden everybody is an expert on your health and welfare, and that extends to pet ownership.
+Every year a considerable number of cats are surrendered to shelters because a new baby is on the way or has arrived, and the parents worry about the risk the cat poses to the child.
+Most shelters are desperately overworked and underfunded, and this just adds to their burden.

 Many well-meaning people told me to get rid of my cats before my first child was born.
 People are fearful that cats will smother sleeping babies, however, despite a great deal of research, I was only able to find two cases, one a conflicting story of Kieron Johnson, who was purportedly smothered to death and one in a near miss, as covered in the British Medical Journal.
 It was later determined that Kieron Johnson died from SIDS.

 Yes, as long as they are supervised.
 Never let the cat sleep next to a baby under 12 months.
-In fact, there is a lot of research to suggest that children brought up with pets in the first year of their life have a lower incidence of respiratory tract illness.
+There is a lot of research to suggest that children brought up with pets in the first year of their life have a lower incidence of respiratory tract illness.

-Water bowls should also be inaccessible to the baby.
-Children can drown in just a few cm of water.
+- Water bowls should also be inaccessible to the baby.
+Children can drown in just a few cms of water.

 A child of eighteen months old was found dead near Plymouth; and it appeared, on the coroner’s inquest, that the child died in consequence of a cat sucking its breath, thereby occasioning a strangulation.

 Three hundred years ago, SIDS was unheard of making it reasonable to assume that if a cat was found near the baby’s body, it was blamed for the death.
 We now know babies can and do die unexpectedly in their sleep, and as tragic as SIDS is to so many families, cats are not to blame.

 Later, this myth evolved into cats being attracted to the smell of milk on the baby’s face and inadvertently smothering it.